timmcginley/41934/Concepts/IFC/README.md

 ### IFC [Industry Foundation Classes](https://www.buildingsmart.org/standards/bsi-standards/industry-foundation-classes/)

+IFC solves the problem of unstandardised BIM data.
+Through its data model it defines building entities and properties and thr relationships in an international standard.

 *An industry-specific data model schema*

 IFC is a standardized, digital description of the built asset industry.
 It is an open, international standard ([ISO 16739-1:2018](https://www.iso.org/standard/70303.html)) and promotes vendor-neutral, or agnostic, and usable capabilities across a wide range of hardware devices, software platforms, and interfaces for many different use cases.